jpalgon/Draft_Classification/README.md

 ## Overview

 My New York Jets are looking to gain additional insight into the most important area to improve their team...the NFL draft.
-I am going to help Joe Douglas and the Jets front office
+I am going to help Joe Douglas and the Jets front office better understand what types of players get drafted in the first and which ones do not.

-Hugh Honey and Vic Vinegar have decided to expand Honey and Vinegar Real Estate into King County.
-I have been tasked with helping Hugh and Vic navigate the King County market and maximize profits.
-In order to maximize profits I am going to look at which features impact the price of a King County home the most.
-The data source provided is from Kaggle and contains King County housing data from May 2014 until May 2015.
+My data was web scraped from sports-reference.com and merged with the NFL_data Python package.
+The scraping took some time but once I found out the sites web scraping rules, I was able to set a sleep timer and properly run it all.

-The two main issues for cleaning the data set was converting all the object data types into a numeric data type and imputing or removing missing data.
-My goal was to remove as little data as possible and carefully impute the data in the most accurate way.
+Premium positions were extremely important for determining whether a player was drafted in round 1.
+4 of the top 5 position ratios of players drafted in the first round were premium positions.
+Additionally, college conference had a similar effect all of the top 5 college conference ratios come from a power 5 conference.

-Sqft_living had the highest correlation with price.
-Waterfront: $608,976, grade_value: $99,787 and view: $68,547 were three of the highest coefficients in my baseline model.
-After running my model, I compared the actual price vs my predicted price.
-I looked at the highest values of my predicted price subtracted by the actual price to find what actual prices may be undervalued/underpriced.
-Waterfront, view, and the zip codes: 98010, 98118, 98146, 98122, 98033 were the most undervalued features.
-My recommendation for Honey and Vinegar real estate would be to focus on houses that maximize sqft_living, have high grade_values and view rating, have a waterfront or are in the 5 undervalued zip codes.
+Every single position had a lower age for round 1 players than non round 1 players.

 ## Business Problem